United Nations Economic and Social Council (ECOSOC)

-United Nations Economic and Social Council, one of the six main organs of the United Nations established by the UN Charter in 1945 that advances the three dimensions of sustainable development – economic, social and environmental.
-By emphasizing combined economic, social and environmental concerns, ECOSOC encourages agreement on coherent policies and actions that make fundamental links across all three.
+United Nations Economic and Social Council, one of the six main organs of the United Nations was established by the UN Charter in 1945 that aims to advance the three dimensions of sustainable development – economic, social, and environmental.
+By emphasizing combined economic, social, and environmental concerns, ECOSOC encourages agreement on coherent policies and actions that make fundamental links across all three.

 Allotment: COMING SOON!

 For any queries related to committees and agendas please contact the USG – Committees at firstname.lastname@example.org or call +93 789 133 111.